Stabyhoun vs Staffordshire Bull Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Stabyhoun has a typical lifespan of 13-15 years, while Staffordshire Bull Terrier lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Stabyhoun is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Staffordshire Bull Terrier faces its own health challenges including Genetic Conditions, Orthopedic Conditions, Other Concerns.
+Staffordshire Bull Terrier faces its own health challenges including Genetic Conditions, skeletal and joint concerns, Other Concerns.
 Stabyhoun has 1 documented predispositions compared to 3 for Staffordshire Bull Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health